Hall of Greats

 The Hall of Greats honors and recognizes greatness among alumni, retirees, and coaches within four categories: Academic Hall of Greats, Agriculture Hall of Greats, Arts & Music Hall of Greats, and Athletic Hall of Greats.
 These “Greats” will be displayed within our buildings and each year a banquet will be held.

-Each category has a designated committee that will review nominations and select the 2024 inductees.
+Each category has a designated committee that will review nominations and select the 2025 inductees.
+If you would like to nominate someone for the Class of 2025, please complete the Google Form.

 To view our online platform click HERE.